-output.
+With the intention of realizing a low-carbon economy in Bangladesh, Table 4 also discusses the necessity of innovative green technologies.
+The research suggests that technological progress has a long-term adverse impression on the carbon economy of 0.18% and a short-term negative impact of 0.10%.
+Previous research, for instance, Wang et al. (2022), Oyebanji and Kirikkaleli (2023), Raihan and Tuspekova (2023), Sharif et al. (2023), and Xia (2023), confirmed that advancements in environmentally friendly technologies are crucial to lowering carbon output.
 This study's results show that a switch to a low-carbon economy in Bangladesh is possible with further development of green innovation.
-The present study finding is justified by Zhu et al. [62] and Zeqiraj et al. [59], who reported that enhancing green technological innovation facilitates to attain low-carbon economy in China and the European Union member countries.
+The present study finding is justified by Zhu et al. (2023) and Zeqiraj et al. (2020), who reported that enhancing green technological innovation facilitates to attain low-carbon economy in China and the European Union member countries.

 The urbanization coefficient, however, demonstrates that urbanization has substantial long- and short-term positive possessions on the carbon economy.
 Increasing urbanization by 1% has the potential to raise CO2 emissions by 1.14% (long run) and 1.50% (short run) if all other influences persist constant.
-As a result, it demonstrates conclusively that urbanization has a negative influence on ecological conditions since it raises emissions and increases the abuse of ecological assets and the burden on urban sewage and sanitation systems [49].
-The result of the positive link between urbanization and carbon economy is justified by Sun et al. [63], Alola et al. [64], Erdoğan et al. [65], Verbič et al. [66], Chen et al. [67], and Raihan et al. [12], who reported that snowballing urbanization causes increased CO2 emissions in MENA region, OECD countries, African countries, Europe, BRICS economies, and Bangladesh, respectively.
+As a result, it demonstrates conclusively that urbanization has a negative influence on ecological conditions since it raises emissions and increases the abuse of ecological assets and the burden on urban sewage and sanitation systems (Sikder et al., 2022).
+The result of the positive link between urbanization and carbon economy is justified by Sun et al. (2022), Alola et al. (2021), Erdoğan et al. (2022), Verbič et al. (2021), Chen et al. (2022), and Raihan et al. (2022), who reported that snowballing urbanization causes increased CO2 emissions in MENA region, OECD countries, African countries, Europe, BRICS economies, and Bangladesh, respectively.
 The outcomes of this analysis propose that limited urbanization is a critical factor in helping Bangladesh achieve a low-carbon economy.

 The economic progression index is really encouraging.
 These data suggest that Bangladesh's burgeoning economy has a salutary consequence on the global carbon market.
 In the short run, a 1% rise in GDP per capita will boost the carbon economy by 1.67%, and in the long run, it will increase the economy by 1.09%.
-This is due to the fact that fossil fuels account for 74% of overall energy consumption in the Bangladeshi economy, whereas just 30% of energy consumption comes from green sources [11].
-Guo et al. [68] followed by Pan and Dong [58] found that using more fossil fuels in production raises the carbon economy.
-Ahmad et al. [69] argued that the EKC hypothesis is correct because short-term economic growth is more important than long-term growth.
+This is due to the fact that fossil fuels account for 74% of overall energy consumption in the Bangladeshi economy, whereas just 30% of energy consumption comes from green sources (World Bank, 2023).
+Guo et al. (2017) followed by Pan and Dong (2023) found that using more fossil fuels in production raises the carbon economy.
+Ahmad et al. (2021b) argued that the EKC hypothesis is correct because short-term economic growth is more important than long-term growth.
 Since the short-run coefficient of economic development (1.67) is larger than the long-run coefficient (1.09), the analysis outcomes confirmed the presence of EKC in Bangladesh.
-A similar type of relationship between economic growth and carbon economy to validate the EKC hypothesis has been reported by a number of studies in the literature, including those by Sultana et al. [70] in Bangladesh, Suki et al. [71] in Malaysia, Ahmad et al. [69] in Pakistan, Chang et al. [72] in China, Genç et al. [73] in Turkey, Cheikh et al. [74] in MENA region, Verbič et al. [66] in Europe, and Pata et al. [75] in ASEAN countries.
+A similar type of relationship between economic growth and carbon economy to validate the EKC hypothesis has been reported by a number of studies in the literature, including those by Sultana et al. (2022) in Bangladesh, Suki et al. (2020) in Malaysia, Ahmad et al. (2021b) in Pakistan, Chang et al. (2021) in China, Genç et al. (2022) in Turkey, Cheikh et al. (2021) in MENA region, Verbič et al. (2021) in Europe, and Pata et al. (2023) in ASEAN countries.